 What I really love about Sahlab is it is not too sweet yet so flavorful.
 Moreover, you can top your drink with any type of nuts, dried fruits, or spices like cinnamon, cloves, or nutmeg.

-What Do You Think About These Must-try Lebanese Foods?
+What Do You Think About These Must-try Lebanese Delicacies?

-So tell me your experience with these spectacular dishes?
+So tell me about your experience with these spectacular dishes?
 Do you love them as much as I do?
 I look forward to hearing your feedback in the comment section.
-And if you know other Lebanese foods besides these ideas, please leave your thoughts below!
+And if you know other Lebanese dishes besides these ideas, please leave your thoughts below!

 Thank you and bil hana!